pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 - for unpredictable workloads
 - pay per second
 - client talks to aurora proxy fleet
+### Failover with one AZ down
+- If your provisioned or Aurora Serverless v2 cluster contains any reader instances in other AZs, Aurora uses the failover mechanism to promote one of those reader instances to be the new primary instance.

+- If your provisioned or Aurora Serverless v2 cluster only contains a single DB instance, or if the primary instance and all reader instances are in the same AZ, make sure to manually create one or more new DB instances in another AZ.

+- If your cluster uses Aurora Serverless v1, Aurora automatically creates a new DB instance in another AZ.
+However, this process involves a host replacement and thus takes longer than a failover.
+=> v1 doesn't provide read-replica so no direct failover????
 ## Aurora multi master
 - all nodes are read/write nodes there is no master
 - replication between all nodes